yuanbei/Nars-Wiki/Non-Axiomatic-Logic-(NAL),-Logic-behind-OpenNARS.md

 As one may notice, in the "first-order" inference, statements are relations among terms, but a statement **cannot** be treated as a term.
 In "Higher-Order" inference, a statement can be treated as a term, as a statement itself and finally become statement on statements (higher order statements).
 Thus, grammar, truth functions and syllogistic inference rules are extended to higher NALs preserving most of the previously introduced concepts.

 ### NAL-5
 NAL-5 is the lowest level of higher-order inference, it mainly introduces concept of a statement as a term and "fills" the gap between the first and higher order interference.
-Please notice the difference between "statement" and "term as a statement", the former has meaning **truth value** while the later only has  a meaning.
+Please notice the difference between "statement" and "term as a statement", the former has meaning and **truth value** while the later only has  a meaning.
+For example consider statement: <(*,{Peter}, <sky --> [blue]>) ==> say>. %_f, c_%, here the entire statement has truth value and term <sky --> [blue]> within product operator is a statement it self with just a meaning.